Saafork/pegasus-android-metadata-updated/README.md

 This configuration is based on [RGC RG552 Linux Setup](https://retrogamecorps.com/2021/12/27/anbernic-rg552-linux-setup-guide/)

 # Installing this pack
-Run the following:
+Run the following without quotes in termux:
-pkg install termux-am
+"pkg install termux-am && termux-setup-storage"
-termux-setup-storage
 Then, download setup.sh and run it.
 # Some Tips